Feature #1706

 @jknoedlseder: I wanted to make some comments to the code on gitlab but apparently I can only comment on the snippets that were changed during latest commit.
 Is there the option to add comment on an entire file?

-#9 Updated by Mayer Michael over 7 years ago
+#9 Updated by Mayer Michael about 8 years ago

 • % Done changed from 60 to 90